 Schizophrenia usually develops in early adulthood with most patients never recovering from the illness even under medication.
-Serious mental illness includes schizophrenia, depression, bipolar and other mental disorders that cause impairment or the inability to function on their own.
+Serious mental illness includes schizophrenia, major depression, bipolar and other mental disorders that cause impairment or the inability to function on their own.

 Serious emotional disturbance (SED) occurs in younger children who have been diagnosed with behavioral, mental and emotional problems that interfere with their school and family activities.
 Mental illness disorders can affect people of all ages, races and origins.